xwmx/nb/docs/index.markdown

 # search for items in the "sample" notebook tagged with "#tag1" AND "#tag2"
 nb sample:search --tag tag1 --tag tag2

-# search for items in the "sample" notebook tagged with "#tag1" AND "#tag2",
+# search for items in the "sample" notebook tagged with "#tag1" AND "#tag2"
-# alternative
 nb sample:q --tags tag1,tag2

 # search for items in the current notebook tagged with "#tag1" AND "#tag2"
 nb q --tag tag1 --tag tag2

-# search for items in the current notebook tagged with "#tag1" OR "#tag2",
+# search for items in the current notebook tagged with "#tag1" OR "#tag2"
-# shortcut alias and short options
 nb q -t tag1 --or -t tag2

 # search for items tagged with "#tag1" AND "#tag2" AND "#tag3"